Fun, music, games road trips, fun stuff, fun road trip music, fun road trip games, music hot spots in the USA

 a) Telluride Town Park features the Fred Shellman Memorial Park.
 Surrounded by mountainous peaks, this venue is perfect for outdoor concerts and festivals.
 Often featuring folk, blues, and bluegrass, the stage brings music enthusiasts from all over the nation to experience this one-of-a-kind adventure.

 c) Club Red gives concertgoers luxurious accommodations and state-of-the-art performances.
 Sitting at the bottom of Telluride Ski Resort, it was dubbed ski country’s best concert venue.
-If you’re looking for more intimate seating, they also offer a VIP seating option.
+The concert venue also offers a VIP seating option, if you’re looking for more intimate seating.

 A Little Music to Your Ears

-Road tripping across the country can be scary.
-You just need to know how to handle the biggest travel disasters and brace yourself for some fun, cooped-up family time.
-Once you get on the road and experience the talent this country has to offer, you’ll give yourself probably one of the best adventures of your life.
+Road-tripping across the country can seem daunting, but it doesn’t have to be.
+You primarily need to know how to handle the biggest travel disasters and, in addition, brace yourself for some fun, cooped-up family time.
+Once you hit the road and experience the talent that this country has to offer, you will have embarked on one of the best adventures of your life

-And it’s no secret there are a lot of talented artists who grace the stage daily across our beautiful country.
-We have so much to provide a music enthusiast’s itch that you just have to make the trip across the map to experience all there is to offer.
+It’s no secret that numerous talented artists grace the stage daily across our beautiful country, giving us so much to satisfy a music enthusiast’s itch–simply journey across the map to experience all that’s on offer.

 Embrace your love of music and visit all the small-town music epicenters that truly won’t disappoint no matter what your musical preferences are.

-Tags: fun road trip games fun road trip music fun stuff Games Music music hot spots in the USA Road trips
+Tags: car trip games fun road trip games fun road trip music fun stuff Games Music music hot spots in the USA road trip games

 Discovery Bit